RationAI/xopat/modules/README.md

     "requires": []
 }
 ````
+The access to this file is **not enabled implicitly**, you have to explicitly
+define optional key `attach` with a value of a global object: it will make the core to attach
+this file enriched by additional data (see `modules.php`) as a *`metadata`* variable.

+> Note: to ensure attached metadata, make sure the provided name of an object is accessible
+> via ``window`` variable: use `MyClass = class extends ...` instead of `class MyClass extends ...`

 ### Interface
 Unlike plugins, options and data is stored on global API level, since we cannot nor want to enforce instantiation